Article Badge Image

 The IRS suggests that, as an employee, you should check your withholding when your life circumstances change.

-If you have a more complex tax situation you may need to double-check your withholding.
+If you have a more complex tax situation, you may need to double-check your withholding.
 The IRS suggests the following group of people may fall under this category:

-• Two-income families.
+- Two-income families.

-• People working two or more jobs or who only work for part of the year.
+- People work two or more jobs or only for part of the year.

-• People with children who claim credits such as the Child Tax Credit.
+- People with children who claim credits such as the Child Tax Credit.

-• People with older dependents, including children age 17 or older.
+- People with older dependents, including children age 17 or older.

-• People who itemized deductions in 2021.
+- People who itemized deductions

-• People with high incomes and more complex tax returns.
+- People with high incomes and more complex tax returns.

 Special circumstances